Distributional Robustness Bounds Generalization Errors

 Different from the deterministic learning problem \eqref{eq:true-opt}, the randomized learning counterpart [i.e.,~Gibbs algorithm \citep{germain2009pac}]

 where $\bb Q_{\bm x}$ is a distribution on $\cal X$, is also standard in its own right.

 Usually, the regularized problem \eqref{eq:regularization} is interpreted from the randomized learning perspective \eqref{eq:true-opt-bayesian-learning} and a prior distribution $\Pi_{\bm x}$ on $\cal X$, which encodes our prior belief on the hypothesis class $\cal X$, is used.
-For example, one may be reminiscent of the PAC-Bayesian theory, that is, the information empirical risk minimization model \citep[Sec.
+For example, one may reminisce about the PAC-Bayesian theory, that is, the information empirical risk minimization model \citep[Sec.
 2]{germain2016pac}